PeterWangIntel/crosswalk-website/documentation/70-Samples.md

 Follow the steps on [Running an Application](#documentation/running_an_application), using ***webgl*** as the source path for either Android or Tizen.
 ### WebGL on Android
-Following the steps from the [Packaging for Android](#building_an_application/packaging-for-android), you build the APK as follows:
+Following the steps from the [Packaging for Android](#building_an_application/packaging-for-android), you build the WebGL.APK as follows:
 ```sh
 python make_apk.py --package=com.sample.webgl --name=WebGL \
       --app-root=samples/webgl --app-local-path=index.html